agentihub/agentihub/readme.md

 ### 1. Minimum Requirements

-Before starting to use AgeneIhub, it is recommended that your machine meet the following minimum system requirements:
+Before starting to use Agent iHub, it is recommended that your machine meet the following minimum system requirements:

 >- CPU >= 4 Core
 >- RAM >= 10 GiB